-As for flavored vodkas, they are either steeped with the flavor enhancements after distillation, or artificial flavor/extracts are added to the finished vodka.
+As for flavored vodkas, they are either steeped with flavor enhancements after distillation, or artificial flavor/extracts are added to the finished vodka.

 Types of Vodka

-Many different spirits, like whiskey, have a wide variety.
-Vodka is unique in the fact that there's really only two types - unflavored and flavored.
+Many different spirits, like whiskey, have a wide variety of styles.
+Vodka is unique in the fact that there are really only two types - unflavored and flavored.

-While vodka at its core really doesn't have much distinct flavor, smell, or color, there are slight differences in the ingredients and distillation process the affect the final taste.
+While vodka at its core really doesn't have much distinct flavor, smell, or color, there are slight differences in the ingredients and distillation process that affect the final taste.

 - Wheat: These types of vodka tend to have a spicier bite (like pepper).
-Wheat based vodka brands include Grey Goose, Absolut, and Ketel One.
+Wheat-based vodka brands include Grey Goose, Absolut, and Ketel One.

-- Rye: This also tends to have a spicy bite, but with a bit of nutty sweetness as well.
-There are many popular Polish rye vodkas including Belvedere and Sobieski.
+- Rye: This also tends to have a spicy bite but with a bit of nutty sweetness as well.
+There are many popular Polish rye vodkas, including Belvedere and Sobieski.

 - Corn: Typically this has a lighter, almost buttery flavor.
-Corn based vodka brands include Tito's and Smithworks.
+Corn-based vodka brands include Tito's and Smithworks.

 - Barley: Believe it or not, barley tends to taste slightly nutty.
 Finlandia (yep, it's made in Finland) is a common brand.

-- Potato: Potato based vodka tends to have a fuller, earthy flavor.
+- Potato: Potato-based vodka tends to have a fuller, earthy flavor.
 Popular brands include Luksusowa, Zodiac, and Woody Creek.